sorentwo/braintree-elixir/README.md

   private_key: System.get_env("BRAINTREE_PRIVATE_KEY")
 ```

-Furthermore, the environment defaults ot `:sandbox`, so you'll want to configure
+Furthermore, the environment defaults to `:sandbox`, so you'll want to configure
 it with `:production` in `prod.exs`.

 You can optionally [configure Hackney options][opts] with: